Find out what payments and services are available to help when your family uses child care.

 Your child care service will ask you to complete an enrolment form.
 They’ll ask for your child’s Customer Reference Number (CRN).

 If you’ve already claimed a payment or service from us for your child, they’ll have a CRN.
-This could include Family Tax Benefit or Parental Leave Pay.
+A payment could include Family Tax Benefit or Parental Leave Pay.

 You can find their CRN: